Accommodation in Turkey

 Renting property in Turkey

-Expats will need to engage the services of a reputable real estate agent when looking for a place to rent in Turkey.
-The vast majority of Turkish estate agencies will have a dedicated rentals division – and in all likelihood, the agent will be experienced in dealing with expats and can speak English.
-They will have a range of accommodation options, which one can view, before signing a lease agreement.
+There are a number of online portals for finding available accommodation in Turkey.
+Expats should also consider engaging the services of a reputable real estate agent when looking for a place to rent in Turkey.
+The vast majority of Turkish estate agencies will have a dedicated rentals division.
+Not all agents will be able to speak English, so it is worth trying to find an agent who is more experienced in dealing with expats.
+They will have a range of accommodation options which one can view before signing a lease agreement.

-Leases in Turkey are generally signed on a year-long basis, and are usually paid in advance – although, luckily, this can be negotiated if you're an expat, and you should be able to pay your rent in monthly instalments.
-Note that bargaining is a common and accepted practice in Turkey – if you lack the stomach or the skills to do it yourself, you should ask your real estate agent to negotiate a favourable monthly rental fee on your behalf.
-Agents will also charge a fee for their services, which is also normally negotiable, and it's likely that you'll have to pay at least one month's rent as deposit to secure your new apartment.
+Leases in Turkey are generally signed on a year-long basis, and are often paid in advance – although this can sometimes be negotiated, and it may be possible to pay rent in monthly instalments.
+Note that bargaining is a common and accepted practice in Turkey – if one lacks the stomach or the skills to do it alone, ask the real estate agent to negotiate a favourable monthly rental fee.
+Agents will also charge a fee for their services, which is also normally negotiable, and it's likely that the tenant will have to pay at least one month's rent as deposit to secure their new apartment.

 Expats are urged to request a written lease agreement before committing to the rental, and to read it thoroughly.
-Make sure you understand all the terms and conditions laid out in the contract, and if there are any clauses that prohibit you from using the accommodation in the manner in which you intend, get these sorted out and amended before signing anything.
+Tenants should ensure they understand all the terms and conditions laid out in the contract, and if there are any uncertain clauses these should be sorted out and amended before signing anything.

-Whether or not you are liable for your utility bills in Turkey will depend on the agreement you reach with your landlord: sometimes these costs are included in the monthly rental price, sometimes not.
+Whether or not the tenant is liable for utility bills in Turkey will depend on the agreement with the landlord - sometimes these costs are included in the monthly rental price, and sometimes not.